Set up routing for your domain or organization

 Go to the next step to continue.

 Specify whether to modify, reject, or quarantine a message when conditions are met.
-See details below.
+Details below.

 Configure the options for the action you choose.